-In order to work in harmony and maintain a close relationship with our dog we need instead to say "what do I want my dog to do", then we can structure his training and environment in a way that eliminates conflict and strengthens our relationship.
+In order to live in harmony and maintain a close relationship with our dogs, we need to ask, “What do I want my dog to do?”.
+Because then we can structure the training environment in a way that eliminates conflict and strengthens our relationship.
 While many behaviors seem simple to us, they are actually extremely complicated for dogs.

-Instead of saying you want: to stop your dog from running away, ask yourself "how do I get my dog to happily come whenever I call him?”
+Instead of saying you want your puppy to stop running away, ask yourself, “How do I get my puppy to happily come whenever I call him?”

-At Two Bears Dog Training http://www.twobearsinc.com our job is to teach you how to get your puppy or dog to do the things you want him to do rather than just stopping him from doing the things you don’t want him to.
+At Two Bears Dog Training, our job is to teach you how to get your puppy or dog to do the things you want them to do rather than just stopping them from doing the things you don’t want them to.

 We firmly believe in the effectiveness of our dog training philosophy.
-We will give you the skills and tools to communicate with your canine companion in a way that eliminates conflict, builds your relationship and makes training fun for you both.
+We will give you the necessary skills and tools to communicate with your canine companion in a way that eliminates conflict, builds your relationship and makes dog or puppy training fun for you both.
 We serve most all of Boulder County, including Boulder, Erie, Longmont, Lafayette, Louisville and Niwot, as well as neighboring areas such as Brighton, Broomfield, Dacono, Frederick and Firestone.